Oriyans-sunset/AdventureLog/README.md

 npx expo start
 ```
 Then press:
-- `i` for iOS Simulator, `a` for Android Emulator, or `w` for Web
+- `i` for iOS Simulator, `a` for Android Emulator
 - Or scan the QR code in Expo Go on your device

-## Features
+## AI usage
-- Daily logs with title + emoji
-- Optional location snapshot (permission asked on first add)
-- Day-wise Journey timeline (Map tab)
-- Stats: weekly total and most-used emoji
-- Themed, safe-area-aware UI with playful fonts
+Project was coded using OpenAI Codex.
+Chat history is not unfortunately not available for Codex.

 ## Demo (Expo Link)